 Core Compensation is based on averages for this job and does not reflect personal factors used to determine your projected salary range.
 Value of Benefits indicates the employer's expected contribution and paid time off.

 Use the Benefits Calculator to compare your benefits with the industry average.

 Ways To Become A Phlebotomy Technician

 Certification & Licensing

-The The Certified Phlebotomy Technician ( CPT ) is a nationally acknowledged certification administered by the National Healthcareers Association.
-It is not required to have a national certification to work as a Phlebotomy Technician but the majority of health care facilities will require the accomplishment of a one year nationally recognized training program, particularly since Medicare and many other health-insurance companies will subsequently only cover's the patients phlebotomy procedure if it is performed by a Certified Phlebotomy Technician ( CPT ). getting your Certified Phlebotomy Technician certification significantly increase your likelihood of employment.
+The The Certified Phlebotomy Technician ( CPT ) is a Nationally acknowledged certification administered by the National Healthcareers Association.
+It is not required to have a National certification to work as a Phlebotomy Technician but the majority of healthcare facilities will require the accomplishment of a one year Nationally recognized training courses, particularly since Medicare and many other health-insurance companies will subsequently only cover's the patients phlebotomy procedure if it is performed by a Certified Phlebotomy Technician ( CPT ). getting your Certified Phlebotomy Technician certification significantly increase your likelihood of employment.

 Advantages Of Certification Training

-The Certified Phlebotomy Technician ( CPT ) is a nationally acknowledged certification.
+The Certified Phlebotomy Technician ( CPT ) is a Nationally acknowledged certification.
 In this occupation those who are certified have a big advantage when searching for a job.
-A certification is a way to stand out among any prospect and it is the simplest way to prove qualifications and certain level of competence.
+A certification is a way to stand out from any prospect and it is the simplest way to prove qualifications and a certain level of competence.
 There is less on-the-job training, which will save you and employers valuable time and resources.
 A certification proves to employers that the candidate is serious about their profession.